tkareine/tkareine.org/_posts/2021-12-24-suppressing-duplicate-requests-in-web-services.md

 5. The same `transactionId` value must be passed as-is to dependent services.

+The principles apply to both public and internal APIs alike.

-Except for the first design principle, which should be self-sufficient, I'll go through them one-by-one.
+I'll go through the principles one-by-one, except for the first, which should be self-sufficient.

 The 2nd principle enables distinguishing between two requests and to tell whether they are for the same purpose, even if the input payload